-Certain work assignments (P.E. teachers, etc.) may deviate from “appropriate dress”, but employees shall wear suitable attire at all times.
+Certain work assignments (P.E. teachers, Preschool, etc.) may deviate from “appropriate dress”, but employees shall wear suitable attire at all times.
+All certified staff should refer to the current Employee Handbook for further direction and detail.

 Each school shall be allowed to have spirit dress days if recommended by the Principal and approved by the Superintendent.